- Provide an overview of creating and using videos with students

 Back to Top

-Digital storytelling refers to a short form of digital media production that allows everyday people to create and share story.
+Digital storytelling refers to a short form of digital media production that allows everyday people to create and share stories.

-- Stories through the lens – excellent resource to help you and your students create great images and video for digital story telling.
+Stories through the lens is an excellent resource to help you and your students create great images and video for digital storytelling.

 RSA Animate Style Videos